elastic/elastic-otel-python-instrumentations/CONTRIBUTING.md

    Copy the changelog for the release to the tag message, removing any leading `#`.
 1. Push tag upstream with `git push upstream --tags` (and optionally to your own fork as well)
-1. After tests pass, Github Actions will automatically build and push the new release to PyPI. merge with the `rebase` strategy.
-It is crucial that `main` and the major branch have the same content.
+1. After tests pass, Github Actions will automatically build and push the new release to PyPI.
 1. Edit and publish the [draft Github release](https://github.com/elastic/elastic-otel-python/releases) created by Github Actions.
 Substitute the generated changelog with one hand written into the body of the release.